+The Xbox Series X, Xbox One, PC, and PS4 versions of Yakuza: Like a Dragon will be released on November 10, 2020.
 Yakuza: Like a Dragon was released for PS4 in Japan in January, and the western release only had a vague "2020" window until July.
-More launch details were given during Comic-Con @ Home, which is also when pre-orders went live.
-Sega confirmed that the PC, PS4, and Xbox One versions of Yakuza: Like a Dragon will be released in November 2020.
+More launch details were given during Comic-Con@Home, which is also when pre-orders went live.

 In 2001, 18 years prior to the main story, the leader of the Arakawa Family, Masumi Arakawa, informs Ichiban Kasuga that the family needs somebody to take the fall for a murder.
 Kasuga agrees, believing this sacrifice will cement him as a hero in the family.
 When he’s released 18 years later, Kasuga finds that nobody remembers him.
 He goes to visit Arakawa, who shoots him in the chest.